woanmeo11/ctf-writeups/DownUnderCTF 2021/JWT/readme.md

 * In `get_flag` function, there is a check if value of `admin` is `True` we get the flag.
 In order to pass this check, we must craft a new token which contains `{'admin': True}`.

 To forge the token, we must have private key.
 But how?
 Private key can be recovered from weak public key.
 From `get_token` function, we can receive two more different tokens.
-From these tokens, we can recover the public modulus `N` using some RSA knowledges.
+From these tokens, we can recover the public modulus `N` using some RSA knowledge.

 ## Solution